salt satyagraha

 Conclusion

 The Salt Satyagraha was an iconic nonviolent movement that united millions of Indians, pressured the British Government, and also gathered vast international attention toward the Indian struggle all at once.
-From the event’s start, its planning, and the final break of the salt law, many people from every walks of life participated and supported Mahatma Gandhi in the movement.
+From the event’s start, its planning, and the final break of the salt law, many people from every walk of life participated and supported Mahatma Gandhi in the movement.

 The government violently reacted to a peaceful agitation but ultimately had to accept the defiance of the salt law, agreeing to release all leaders and Satyagrahis arrested during the struggle.
 It remains a symbol of peaceful resistance and a movement to bring women out of their homes and participate in the mass movement and laid a strong base for the further freedom struggle.